firepear/petrel/README.md

 logged messages may also be added.
 Right now, however, neither is possible.

-Second is the keepalive and/or event loop. `server` exports a channel called `Shutdown`.
+Second, `server` exports a channel called `Shutdown`.
 When a `server` encounters a shutdown condition (fatal error, trapped OS signal, etc.) a single `petrel.Msg` will be sent over this channel.
 Your code should be watching it in order to know when/if something happens to the server.
-A minimal case for doing this might look like:
+If your application doesn't already have an event loop or other construct for monitoring channels, then something like this might be a starting point:

 ```
 keepalive := true